Arathne/threejs-samples/readme.md

 ## Samples

 + `basic`: as simple as it gets
++ `model`: importing glb model with lighting and rotating camera
 + `shader-1`: shader source stored in html
 + `shader-2`: shader source stored in separate javascript file
 + `line`: draws lines